data-umbrella/event-transcripts/2020/10-emily-robinson-career.md

 ### Slide 9: Talk Background (3:08)
 <a href="https://youtu.be/HsFFuFYz7zE?t=188"><img src="images/emily_robinson_career/erc_s8.png" width="50%" /></a>

-I wanted to give a little bit of a background about where this talk came from so this talk is titled same title as my book, uh build a career in data science which is all about the non-technical skills and knowledge you need to get started and succeed in a data science career so if you haven't seen the book before if you're interested after this talk and learning more you can get 40% off with the code mtpumbrella20.
+I wanted to give a little bit of a background about where this talk came from so this talk is titled same title as my book, uh Build a Career in Data Science which is all about the non-technical skills and knowledge you need to get started and succeed in a data science career so if you haven't seen the book before if you're interested after this talk and learning more you can get 40% off with the code mtpumbrella20.
 I'll also show that at the end at datasidecareer.com and that code's also good for 40% off everything on manning which has a lot of technical books on you know coding in Python, or R, or whatever kind of things you want to do.

 ### Slide 10: What we'll cover (3:49)
 <a href="https://youtu.be/HsFFuFYz7zE?t=229"><img src="images/emily_robinson_career/erc_s9.png" width="50%" /></a>